kkaempf/arango-driver/README.md

 <h1 align="center">
-  Arango-Driver
+  arangodb-driver
   <br/>
   <br/>
   <img src="https://raw.githubusercontent.com/isomorfeus/arango-driver/master/docs/arango-driver.png" align="center"/>
 </h1>

+arangodb-driver is a drop-in replacement for the (archived) [arango-driver](https://github.com/janbiedermann/arango-driver).

-[ArangoDatabase](https://www.arangodb.com/) is a native multi-model database with flexible data models for document, graphs, and key-values. arango-driver is a Gem to use ArangoDB with Ruby. arango-driver is based on the [HTTP API of ArangoDB](https://docs.arangodb.com/3.8/HTTP/index.html) and its [Error Codes](https://www.arangodb.com/docs/3.8/appendix-error-codes.html).
+[ArangoDatabase](https://www.arangodb.com/) is a native multi-model database with flexible data models for document, graphs, and key-values. arangodb-driver is a Gem to use ArangoDB with Ruby. arangodb-driver is based on the [HTTP API of ArangoDB](https://docs.arangodb.com/3.8/HTTP/index.html) and its [Error Codes](https://www.arangodb.com/docs/3.8/appendix-error-codes.html).

-The version of arango-driver follows the ArangoDB version, version 3.8.x of the driver is meant to be used with ArangoDB 3.8.y, where x and y may differ.
+The version of arangodb-driver follows the ArangoDB version, version 3.10.x of the driver is meant to be used with ArangoDB 3.10.y, where x and y may differ.

+### History

+The history of arangodb-driver is long and twisted.

+It started with [ArangoRB](https://github.com/StefanoMartin/ArangoRB), converted to [arango-driver](https://github.com/janbiedermann/arango-driver) and converted again to [arangodb-driver](https://github.com/kkaempf/arangodb-driver).

+The main purpose of the last rename was to get it published at [rubygems.org](https://rubygems.org)

+## Installation

 This doesnt work yet, gem not published yet:
-To install arango-driver: `gem install arango-driver` To use it in your application: `require "arango-driver"` Please install from the repo instead.
+To install arangodb-driver: `gem install arangodb-driver` To use it in your application: `require "arangodb-driver"` Please install from the repo instead.

 ## Community and Support

-Please open issues at the [arango-driver github project](https://github.com/kkaempf/arango-driver)
+Please open issues at the [arangodb-driver github project](https://github.com/kkaempf/arangodb-driver/issues)

 # This is currently WIP, the information below is mostly obsolete.
 See spec/*_spec.rb files for currently supported things and usage.

 ## Classes used

-arango-driver has the two type of classes.
+arangodb-driver has the two type of classes.

 Classes relative to ArangoDB elements: